sayhimatt/CSE-390-CV-Project/README.md

 ## Coronavirus project

-*important note*
+*important note*<br>
-Please use this account to test our application at first we've set it up so you can familiarize yourself with it:
+Please use this account to test our application at first we've set it up so you can familiarize yourself with it:<br>
-username: grading@gmail.com
+username: grading@gmail.com<br>
-password: grading
+password: grading<br>

 ### We have at least 3 activities
 ### Here are the main ones: